Mudbrick

-A mudbrick or mud-brick is an air-dried brick, made of a mixture of mud (containing loam, clay, sand and water) mixed with a binding material such as rice husks or straw.
+Mudbrick or mud-brick, also known as unfired brick, is an air-dried brick, made of a mixture of mud (containing loam, clay, sand and water) mixed with a binding material such as rice husks or straw.
 Mudbricks are known from 9000 BCE.

-Since around 5000–4000 BCE, mudbricks evolved into fired bricks to increase strength and durability.
+From around 5000–4000 BCE, mudbricks evolved into fired bricks to increase strength and durability.
 Nevertheless, in some warm regions with very little timber available to fuel a kiln, mudbricks continued to be in use.
-Until today, mudbricks are the standard of vernacular architecture in some warmer regions mainly in parts of Africa and western Asia.
+Even today, mudbricks are the standard of vernacular architecture in some warmer regions- mainly in parts of Africa and western Asia.
 In the 20th century, the compressed earth block was developed using high pressure as a cheap and eco-friendly alternative to obtain non-fired bricks with more strength than the simpler air-dried mudbricks.

 Ancient world

 The history of mudbrick production and construction in the southern Levant may be dated as far back to the Pre-Pottery Neolithic A (e.g., PPNA Jericho).
 These sun dried mudbricks, also known as adobe or just mudbrick, were made from a mixture of sand, clay, water and frequently tempered (e.g. chopped straw and chaff branches), and were the most common method/material for constructing earthen buildings throughout the ancient Near East for millennia.
-Unfired mud-brick is still made throughout the world today, using both modern and traditional methods.
+Unfired mud-brick is still made throughout the world, using both modern and traditional methods.